mkilbane/out-of-the-cage-michael-mcclure-and-the-digital-lyric-archive/index.markdown

 layout: home
 ---
-**The Voice in Extremity: Michael McClure and the Digital Lyric Archive**
+# Out of the Cage: Michael McClure and the Digital Lyric Archive**

 Matthew Kilbane